Potential Hugo nominations for the 1958 Hugos (stories from 1957)

 "All the Colors of the Rainbow", by Leigh Brackett (Venture, November)

 "The Menace from Earth", by Robert A. Heinlein (F&SF, August)

 A strong category, I think.
 My vote goes to "The Queer Ones", a fairly little known Brackett story, but very good.

 "Hunting Machine", by Carol Emshwiller (Science Fiction Stories, May)

 "The Men Return", by Jack Vance (Infinity, July)

 "The Man Who Traveled in Elephants", by Robert A. Heinlein (Saturn, October)

 "Manhole 69", by J. G. Ballard (New Worlds, November)

 "Affair with a Green Monkey", by Theodore Sturgeon (Venture, May)

-I note, too, that the "Big Three" (Astounding, Galaxy, F&SF) are represented only by two novelettes and one short story.
+I note, too, that the "Big Three" (Astounding, Galaxy, F&SF) are represented only by a novella, two novelettes and one short story among my "nominees".
 (And, to be fair, one novel.)